by Leigh Witchel

 Even more than some of Magloire’s other works, Secret Place felt like the imagining of a sorority.
 Alpert was the calm one, Neff the instigator and so on.

-If you see a few of Magloire’s work you can start to pick out a composition style.
+If you see a few of Magloire’s works you can start to pick out a composition style.
 It’s not a firm division, but he seems to have two loose palettes.
 The first is sculptural: partnering, floor work, gymnastics.
 The second is academic: pointe work, waltzes, and steps with a French name.
 Especially here but also elsewhere, academic steps happen on the perimeter of the space and sculptural work happens at the core.
 It’s a tendency, but he doesn’t hew to this religiously; he had Schmitt stagger back lightly before continuing a path of arabesques around the others.

 After light, asleep for piano and violin, the new ending was the skittering Imitazione delle campane by Johann Paul von Westhoff into the great Chaconne from Bach’s Partita No. 2.
 This was a later addition to the work, but musically it wasn’t a shock, Fueting referenced it in passage: time (copy).